SickRickX2/appunti/CyberSec/Database security.md

 >>[!example] Example:
 >>When an user A revokes an access right, any cascaded access right is also revoked, unless that access right would exist even if the original grant from A had never occurred.

+### Role Based Access Control
+- Role Based Access control eases administrative burden and improves security A database RBAC needs to provide the following capabilities:
+- Create and delete roles
+- Define permissions for a role
+- Assign and cancel assignment of users to roles Categories of databse users:

+>[!tip] Application owner
+>An end user who owns database objects as aprt of an application

+>[!tip] End user
+>An end user who operates on databse objects via a particular a